-In the times of, trending on google searches, knowing How to Make and Verify Google My Business Listings is a herculean task.
-But having a verified Google My Business (GMB) listing is crucial for local businesses aiming to enhance their online presence.
+Trending on Google searches, making and verifying Google My Business Listings requires specific steps.
+A verified Google My Business (GMB) listing helps local businesses enhance their online presence.

-Imagine a potential customer searching for services you offer; a verified GMB listing ensures your business appears prominently, complete with essential details like operating hours, location, and customer reviews.
-Moreover, with Google’s push notifications, customers receive real-time updates about your promotions and events, keeping your business top-of-mind.
+When potential customers search for services you offer, a verified GMB listing displays your business prominently with operating hours, location, and customer reviews.
+Google’s push notifications deliver real-time updates about promotions and events to customers.

-According to Google Analytics, as of 2025, businesses with verified GMB listings receive 70% more clicks than those without.
-[Source- Google Analytics]
+Google Analytics data shows that as of 2025, businesses with verified GMB listings receive 70% more clicks than unverified businesses.
+[Source: Google Analytics]

-How to Create a Google My Business Listings
+How to Create a Google My Business Listing

 - Log in to the Google Account that you want to connect to your business listing (or create a Google Account if you don’t already have one).